 By Karen Williams We’re witnessing a worldwide movement against police brutality, systemic racism, and oppression against black people in the United States.
 The protests, inspired by the murders of George Floyd, Breonna Taylor, and Ahmaud Arbery (to name a few), quickly went global, causing a renewed interest in books, art, and other creative works by and about black people in America.
 Many are seeking to educate themselves about black history and racism in the United States, and black . . .

 Wordless picture books are excellent tools for practicing reading fluency.
 This crucial literacy skill is defined as the ability to read a text smoothly with rhythm, expression, and appropriate emotion—and it’s a key indicator of reading comprehension.
-I first came across this idea in The Megabook of Fluency by Tim V. Rasinski and Melissa Cheesman Smith, and it struck me as a great example of building crucial reading skills without directly reading.
-As such, it’s perfect for . . .
+I first came across this novel use of wordless picture books in The Megabook of Fluency by Tim V. Rasinski and Melissa Cheesman Smith, and it struck me as a great example of building crucial reading skills without directly reading.
+As such, . . .

 By Maya Payne Smart In reading, as in conversation, it’s not just what we say, but how we say it that matters.
 The rhythm, pitch, and intonation someone brings to spoken words can convey meaning far beyond basic definitions.
 A shaky utterance might indicate fear or uncertainty.
 Changes in the pitch or speed of speech might accompany a compliment, signal anger, or communicate disappointment.
 Facial expressions and gestures, too, bring layers of interpretation and significance to . . .